mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 OPERATING CONSIDERATIONS

 The 300T is a versatile and relatively comfortable ship to operate.
 Its primary economic advantage is its ability to move between mains and clusters, and operate at profit in regions of lower stellar density.
-Within a cluster or on a main the 300T is outperformed by the more common free trader and subsidized merchant, however where it can set-up a run requiring a mix of one and two parsec jumps it can outperform a jump- ship in the long term – though it is slow by comparison.
+Within a cluster or on a main the 300T is outperformed by the more common free trader and subsidized merchant, however where it can set-up a run requiring a mix of one and two parsec jumps it can outperform a jump-ship in the long term – though it is slow by comparison.

 PERFORMANCE

 The performance of the 300T is modest but not disappointing given its price tag.
 Critics have claimed its minimal armor is a waste of tonnage – more or none would have given advantages.
-However, the designers countered this allegation by stating that the extra protection on the hull reduced long- term costs by decreasing flexing and protecting against micrometeorite damage.
+However, the designers countered this allegation by stating that the extra protection on the hull reduced long-term costs by decreasing flexing and protecting against micrometeorite damage.
 Crews of those vessels that actually came under fire would also tend to agree that any armor is better than no armor.